 - From outside of Jerusalem, enter the city and follow the signs to Begin Highway SOUTH.

 - Stay in the middle lane and follow the signs to Gilo.
 As you approach Gilo, the Malcha shopping mall will be on your right and the Teddy stadium on your left.
-Continue straight on Begin Highway until the highway ends, at which point turn left onto Dov Yosef.
+Continue straight on Begin Highway until reaching the Derech HaRosmarin exit, turning left.
+Tantur will be visible from the exit.